Windows 10 to Windows 11 Upgrade Stuck or Fails During Installation: How to Fix It

 This prevents driver conflicts during setup.

-Windows 11 requires at least 25–30 GB of free space on the C: drive.
+Windows 11 requires at least 25 to 30 GB of free space on the C: drive.

 2. Turn on Storage Sense

-Low disk space often causes the upgrade to stall silently.
+Low disk space often causes the upgrade to stall silently with no error message.

-Third-party security tools can block system file changes.
+Third-party security tools can block system file changes during setup.

 Corrupted Windows files frequently cause upgrade failures.